Konstantin Savitsky

-Konstantin Apollonovich Savitsky (Константи́н Аполло́нович Сави́цкий; 25 May 1844 — 31 January 1905) was a Russian realist painter born in the city of Taganrog in the village Frankovka or Baronovka, named after former governor Otto Pfeilizer-Frank.
-Today this area is occupied by the Taganrog Iron and Steel Factory TAGMET.
+Konstantin Apollonovich Savitsky (Константи́н Аполло́нович Сави́цкий; 25 May 1844 — 31 January 1905) was a Russian painter in the Realist style, active during Tsars Alexander II through Nicholas II's reigns, primarily known for his genre pictures.

 Early life

+Born in Frankovka (later known as Baronovka), a village-turned-district of Taganrog, Savitsky was a son of a military medic.
 Savitsky's family lived in the building of the Taganrog Gymnasium for Boys, where his father worked as a doctor.
 In Frankovka the family rented a summer house.
 Savitsky spent his childhood and youth in Taganrog.
 He showed an interest for painting in early childhood.
 Being on the shore of Azov Sea with his parents, he loved to make sketches, and drawing lessons at the Gymnasium were his favorite subject.

 When Konstantin was fifth-grader at Taganrog Gymnasium, his teenager's life changed unexpectedly.
 Both of his parents died suddenly.
 Kostya was taken by his uncle who lived in present-day Latvia and became his guardian.
 There Savitsky entered a private boarding-school and in 1862 he graduated and left for Saint Petersburg, where he entered The Imperial Academy of Arts in Saint Petersburg.
 Personal contacts with outstanding representatives of Russian culture – Ilya Repin, Ivan Shishkin, Viktor Vasnetsov, Mark Antokolski, Vladimir Stasov, – had a great influence on the development of the young artist.